 Section 5.
 Evaluation of Financial Products and Services.
-In ensuring that the financial products or services offered are appropriately targeted to the needs, understanding, capacity and risk appetite of financial consumers, ICREs shall continuously evaluate their financial products and services, and implement internal policies and procedures for setting prices considering, among others, the principle of responsible pricing and other relevant guidelines promulgated by the Commission.
+In ensuring that the financial products or services offered are appropriately targeted to the needs, understanding, capacity, and risk appetite of financial consumers, ICREs shall continuously evaluate their financial products and services, and implement internal policies and procedures for setting prices considering, among others, the principle of responsible pricing and other relevant guidelines promulgated by the Commission.
+The evaluation of financial products and services, including the principle of responsible pricing are also hereby adopted as part of IC Circular Letter No. 2019-71 on "Product Oversight and Governance."

-The Commission shall develop guidelines on product oversight and governance policy, on a per industry level, which aim to set the standards for effective product development and management.
+The Commission shall develop guidelines on product oversight and governance for other ICREs.